renpy/renpy/sphinx/source/config.rst

 .. var:: config.overlay_functions = [ ]

     A list of functions.
-When called, each function is expected to return a list of displayables, which are added to the overlay list.
-See the section on overlays for more.
+When called, each function is expected to use ui functions to add displayables to the overlay layer.

+.. var:: config.quit_action = ...

+    The action that is called when the user clicks the quit button on a window.
+The default action prompts the user to see if he wants to quit the game.

 .. var:: config.thumbnail_height = 75

     The height of the thumbnails that are taken when the game is